infamousjoeg/Secret-Manager-formerly-AAM/Dual Account Script/README.md

 ## Limitations

-This script supports only platforms with the following properties:
+This script supports only platforms (in PVWA environment) with the following properties:
    - Address
    - Username
    - Password